WisTex/Raconteur/contrib/autoinstall/README.md

 - A computer/server running a freshly installed Debian GNU/Linux system, on which you can use a command line terminal.
 It can be a mini-PC or a Raspberry Pi at home, a dedicated server or a VPS.
 - A domain name pointing to this computer/server (a few Dynamic DNS providers can automatically be configured as you will read below).
 You can register a free subdomain with providers such as FreeDNS or NoIP, or buy a domain elsewhere.
-- Ports 80 & 443 open on your firewall, forwarded to your computer/server ifœ you use an IPv4 internet connection through a router (i.e. your ISP router at home).
+- Ports 80 & 443 open on your firewall, forwarded to your computer/server if you use an IPv4 internet connection through a router (i.e. your ISP router at home).

 ## What the setup script will do for you: